-26. Gardens by Olmsted Frederick Law Olmsted, considered by many to be the father of American landscape architecture, is best known for his work in creating New York City's Central Park.
+26. GARDENS BY OLMSTED - Frederick Law Olmsted, considered by many to be the father of American landscape architecture, is best known for his work in creating New York City's Central Park.
 His approach to design emphasized each site's natural features, such as rocks and hills.

-27. Gardens of Adonis Among other roles, Adonis was the god of plants, especially grain and other food crops.
+27. GARDENS OF ADONIS - Among other roles, Adonis was the god of plants, especially the grains and crops relied on for food.
 Greek women celebrated him by planting wheat and other fast-growing plants in baskets and pots.
 After eight days these "Gardens of Adonis" were thrown into the sea along with effigies of Adonis, perhaps as an offering to assure a good harvest.

-28. Temple of the Silver Pavilion Built near Kyoto, Japan in the 16th century as a retreat for the Shogun, this complex of Zen Buddhist temples and gardens is still a place of peace and contemplation.
+28. TEMPLE OF THE SILVER PAVILION - Built near Kyoto, Japan in the 16th century as a retreat for the Shogun, this complex of Zen Buddhist temples and gardens is still a place of peace and contemplation.
 Its sand garden includes a sand sculpture said to represent Mt.
 Fuji.